3 Stories Behind Fife’s Emerging Street Art Scene

 What does street art mean to you?

 Like Kerry’s mural, this article was commissioned by Fife Council.
-I’m proud to come from a county who supports its young creative citizens.
-Regardless of who is footing the bill, my honest opinion, as always.
-Kerry really is as radge as she sounds, was a pleasure to interview her.
+I’m proud to come from a county that supports its young creative citizens.
+Regardless of who is footing the bill, my honest opinion, as always, is that Kerry really is as cool as she sounds.
+It was a pleasure to interview her.

 4 thoughts on “3 Stories Behind Fife’s Emerging Street Art Scene